nateware/redis-objects/README.md

     @hash.bulk_set('d' => 5, 'e' => 6)
     @hash.bulk_get('d','e')  # "5", "6"

 Remember that numbers become strings in Redis.
-Unlike with other Redis data types, redis-objects can't guess at your data type in this situation.
+Unlike with other Redis data types, `redis-objects` can't guess at your data type in this situation, since you may actually mean to store "1.5".

 Sets
 ----
-Sets work like the Ruby [Set](http://ruby-doc.org/core/classes/Set.html) class:
+Sets work like the Ruby [Set](http://ruby-doc.org/core/classes/Set.html) class.
+They are unordered, but guarantee uniqueness of members.

     @set = Redis::Set.new('set_name')
     @set << 'a'